We’ve been exploring many hiking trails in the Charlotte area and beyond. Read about 50+ hikes and walks in the Charlotte area.

 Buffalo Creek Preserve Trail is part of Carolina Thread Trail, a network of trails in 15 counties in North and South Carolina.

-The trailhead is near 7911 Malibu Road, Mt.
+The trailhead is at 7911 Malibu Road, Mt.
 Pleasant.
 It’s about 40 minutes from the center of Charlotte, and very convenient to those in Harrisburg, Concord, and Kannapolis.
-There are about 10 parking spaces in the parking lot at the trailhead.
-There are no restroom facilities.
+There are about 22 parking spaces in the parking lot at the trailhead.

 What’s unusual about this hike is the diversity of the terrain.
 You’ll walk through a restored oak savanna, along the fields of a working farm and through a young forest along a bluff high above a creek.
 You’ll cross the creek on a swinging bridge.